 Adequate screening and decoupling is required, particularly when the PA and the VFO are on the same frequency i.e. no multiplication is used.

-These circuits could all be implemented using 1.4V filament valves for a very low power portable application.
+These circuits could, in principle, all be implemented using 1.4V filament valves for a very low power portable application with the appropriate HT voltages.
 Types to consider include the 1T4, 1L4, 3S4, 3A4, 3B4 and Russian rod valves like the 1P24B.

 2. Buffer Multiplier Stages

 The circuit below shows a two stage circuit containing a low power buffer V1 which can also be a low power multiplier and a higher power buffer/multiplier V2.
 The function of each stage will depend on the number of bands required by the constructor.